OpenBMB/XAgent/README.md

 - Configure XAgent
 You should configure XAgent in `config.yml` before running it.
-At least one of openai key is provided in `config.yml`, which is used to access OpenAI API.
+At least one OpenAI key is provided in `config.yml`, which is used to access OpenAI API.
-We highly recommand to use `gpt-4-32k` to run XAgent, `gpt-4` is also ok for most simple tasks.
+We highly recommend using `gpt-4-32k` to run XAgent, `gpt-4` is also OK for most simple tasks.
-In any case, at least one `gpt-3.5-turbo-16k` api key should be provided as a backup model.
+In any case, at least one `gpt-3.5-turbo-16k` API key should be provided as a backup model.
-We do not test or recommand to use `gpt-3.5-turbo` to run XAgent due to very limited context length, you should not try to run XAgent on that.
+We do not test or recommend using `gpt-3.5-turbo` to run XAgent due to very limited context length, you should not try to run XAgent on that.

 - Run XAgent
 ```bash